 - 221. The Council seeks to enable the continued success of The University of Bath and Bath Spa University and the contribution they make to the city's identity and profile. - 222.
 The development of new academic space and student accommodation are matters that require policy direction in the Core Strategy.
 The Council is mindful that the growth in student numbers during the last decade has not been accompanied by sufficient on-campus study bedrooms and that the associated expansion of the student lettings market has diminished the 'normal' housing stock of the city.
 This is particularly significant given the relatively small size of Bath as a host city for two universities.
 The proliferation of Houses in Multiple Occupation (HMOs) in the Oldfield Park/Westmoreland area is the most visible consequence of the mismatch between the growth in students and on-campus development.
 Therefore Article 4 Direction removing the permitted development from residential (use class C3) to HMO (use class C4) was introduced in 2013. - 223.
 The Council also understands that each institution needs to invest in its academic estate in order to continue to provide high standards.
 The approach of the Core Strategy is to enable the realisation of a better balance between the aspirations of each university, the concerns of communities and the overall functioning, performance and environmental quality of the city and its setting.
 The University of Bath's and Bath Spa University's work in preparing and consulting on estate and campus masterplans demonstrates the value of proceeding on a strategic basis and provides a framework for future development.
 The Information Paper on student numbers and accommodation considers the issues in more detail, provides a full assessment of the evidence that has led to the following policy approach and its likely impact.
 In summary, it is expected that the future increase in student numbers should be accommodated on campuses and allocated sites. - 224.
-It is anticipated that this policy will enable the delivery of new on-campus study bedrooms to 2020/21 2029/30 at a rate which broadly matches the growth of the student population.
-Based on estimated forecasts of growth, it will enable a modest increase in the student population (compared to rates experienced since 1997), enable all first years to be offered a place in managed accommodation, and potentially lead to a small contraction of the student lettings market subject to accommodation preferences.
-To achieve a more significant contraction in the student lettings market would require significant amounts of valuable land within the city to be developed for student accommodation.
-In order for the vision for Bath to be realised this land will be needed for 'normal' housing and other commercial uses. - 225.
-It is envisaged that this approach could mean that 2012/13 levels of HMOs will represent the high watermark within the city.
-The Council has declared an Article 4 direction in relation to HMOs to manage the student lettings market in the south west part of the city and elsewhere.
-The Council cannot apply HMO powers retrospectively.
+It is anticipated that this policy will enable the delivery of new on-campus study bedrooms to 2029/30 at a rate which broadly matches the growth of the student population.
+Based on estimated forecasts of growth. - 226.

-- 226. Growth beyond 2020 will require additional on and off campus capacity to be identified.
 No alterations to the Green Belt boundary beyond that previously made in the Local Plan are envisaged during the Core Strategy period.
 However, the nature of exceptional or very special circumstances is that they cannot be predicted and the Council will need to consider such circumstances, on their merits, at the time they are presented. - 227.
-At the time of preparation of the Local Plan Partial Update Placemaking Plan, the Council received updated growth plans from both Universities.
-They are summarised in the separate Information Paper: Student Numbers and Accommodation requirements in Bath Update (May 2016 Aug 2021).
+At the time of preparation of the Local Plan Partial Update, the Council received updated growth plans from both Universities.
+They are summarised in the separate Information Paper: Student Numbers and Accommodation requirements in Bath Update (Aug 2021).
 New private educational institutions e.g. language schools have also signalled a desire to increase their presence in the city. - 228.
 The issues relating to the revised growth aspirations of both universities and private colleges and the resultant additional pressures on the housing market are considered to be strategic matters that will be assessed and responded to as part of the wider housing requirement through the future Local Plan review.

-POLICY B5 - STRATEGIC POLICY FOR BATH'S UNIVERSITIES OFF-CAMPUS STUDENT ACCOMMODATION AND TEACHING SPACE
+Strategic Policy POLICY B5: OFF-CAMPUS STUDENT ACCOMMODATION AND TEACHING SPACE